mpolson64/OceansAndContinents/understanding_the_database.md

 - **Occupation** - Shows the occupation of the individuals listed translated into English.
 Indigenous terms or Portuguese neologisms, like machambeiro,  were recorded as they appear in the documents.

 ## Omitted Variables
+These variables are present in the database, and will be accessible if the database is downloaded in its unfiltered form, but for readability were excluded from the interactive database here.
 - **Sequence Numbers** - Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Ut elit tellus, luctus nec ullamcorper mattis, pulvinar dapibus leo.
 - **Markings** - Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Ut elit tellus, luctus nec ullamcorper mattis, pulvinar dapibus leo.
 - **Observations** - Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Ut elit tellus, luctus nec ullamcorper mattis, pulvinar dapibus leo.